Node-DC/Node-DC-EIS/README.md

 - Some issue while running on CentOS.
-- Following issues are observed while installing python and related dependencies Tool "pip" is not install by default with python Proxy errors while using pip and npm
+- Following issues are observed while installing python and related dependencies
+	  - Tool "pip" is not install by default with python
+	  - Proxy errors while using pip and npm
-	NPM is not build if use your own build of nodejs
+	  - NPM is not build if use your own build of nodejs

 - If you try to populate with very high number of DB records, you may encounter following issues,
-1) On the Server side, server may run out of memory causing core-dump
+	  - On the Server side, server may run out of memory causing core-dump
-  - If you see [GC in old space requested], restart node server with --max_old_space_size=5000 This will set the heap space to 5 GB, large databases take up more space while the records are loaded.
+	  - with --max_old_space_size=5000 This will set the heap space to 5 GB, large databases take up more space while the records are loaded.
-2) On the client side, initial request to populate the DB may fail due to HTTP timeout.
+	  - On the client side, initial request to populate the DB may fail due to HTTP timeout.
-3) Upper limit for the database records is number of unique lastnames(777) * lastname_ratio(default: 25)
+	  - Upper limit for the database records is number of unique lastnames(777) * lastname_ratio(default: 25)#NODE-DC-EIS
-#NODE-DC-EIS